yariksav/adonis-smser/README.md

 You can use directly `npm` or `yarn` but the instructions (`instructions.js` and `instructions.md`) will not be displayed and ran.

-> :warning: This package requires `@adonisjs/bodyparser` to be installed.

 ## Node/OS Target

 This repo/branch is supposed to run fine on all major OS platforms and targets `Node.js >=7.0`